BradleyCanty/DIY-21700-Battery-System/README.md

 # DIY-21700-Battery-System
 ## Overview
-This is a do-it-yourself battery system consisting of
+This is a do-it-yourself battery system intended for use with Unmanned Aerial Vehicles or Unmanned Ground Vehicles, and consists of
 1) a battery using lithium ion 21700-form-factor cells\
    [PUT IMAGE HERE]

-3) a vehicle adapter with place-to-lock/press-to-unlock latching mechanism\
+2) a vehicle adapter with place-to-lock/press-to-unlock latching mechanism\
    [PUT IMAGE HERE]

-5) an off-vehicle charging station\
+3) an off-vehicle charging station\
    [PUT IMAGE HERE]

-It is intended for use with Unmanned Aerial Vehicles or Unmanned Ground Vehicles: the parametric nature allows designing and building a battery system specific to the vehicle's requirements.
+The parametric nature of this system allows designing and building a battery system specific to the vehicle's requirements.
 As such, the value add of such a system is threefold:
 1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity)
 2) you can enjoy a 50% discount by building it yourself
 3) the battery's latching mechanism presents a common interface for battery swapping (either manually or by robot arm), which vastly increases system uptime when compared to on-board charging